 To start, let’s be clear about the difference between firewalls and OpenDNS’s products.
 Firewall defenses react after an attack already has been launched.
 You may be thinking, “OK, even if my network is attacked, the firewall will stop it.
 So why the need to be proactive?”
 In today’s world, this line of thinking is downright risky because the velocity and volume of new attack tools and techniques enable some malicious activity to go undetected for minutes or even months.
 While we can stop malicious Internet connections before they occur (at the DNS layer), a firewall must scan each of these connections.
 NGFWs do not offer protection to off-network devices without always keeping a VPN on, which adds latency.
 When it comes to protecting your end users working outside of your perimeter, OpenDNS is much faster, safer, and more effective.

 In a recent InfoWorld article, J. Peter Bruzzese commented, “Signature-based products like firewall and endpoint defenses are critical to blocking or containing phishing attacks.
 But you might be missing a crucial element at a different layer of your security defenses: OpenDNS.
 The next layer to your security solution should be focused at the DNS level.”
-Read the full article here to better understand why now more than ever people are integrating solutions at the DNS level into their security stack.
+Read the full article here to better understand why now more than ever people are integrating solutions that secure networks at the DNS level into their security stack.

 Using a layered approach to security is critical as network perimeters continue to erode and confidential information is accessed through cloud services on public WiFi networks.
 The best way to maintain a strong security posture is by integrating OpenDNS with an NGFW.
 Our service does not include an intrusion prevention system, so if you’ve deployed only OpenDNS, then your system could be vulnerable to malformed packets or DoS (denial of service) attacks.
 We recommend combining OpenDNS with a NGFW as critical elements in your layered security solution, as opposed to simply adopting one or the other.